 The focusing problem you describe may be an early symptom of presbyopia, an age-related change in vision.
 Presbyopia can occur in addition to having farsightedness, nearsightedness or astigmatism.

-In presbyopia, your eyes gradually lose the ability to adjust to see objects clearly at different distances.
-Although the most common presbyopic symptom is blurry close-up vision, you may also experience blurred distance vision when changing your focus from near to far objects.
+In presbyopia, your eyes gradually lose the ability to adjust to see up-close objects clearly.
+You may also experience blurred distance vision when changing your focus from near to far objects.

 If you're experiencing this problem after prolonged close-up work, such as reading or working at a computer, try resting your eyes every 10 to 20 minutes by closing them for several seconds.
 This may help minimize the symptoms.
 If you don't normally wear prescription glasses, you may consider getting a pair of nonprescription reading glasses that can be used for close-up work.